The Latest List of Finance Marketing “Dos”

 Keeping yourself in prime position will require an ongoing digital marketing campaign, where you put focus, time and money into maintaining and strengthening your position in the SERPS.

 Make sure you’re tracking your SERPS regularly, as well as the traffic and conversion metrics for your target keywords.
-A tracking tool is really helpful here.
-We offer this to all of our clients.
+A tracking tool is really helpful here; something we offer to all of our clients here at MarketingAdviser.

 #4 Leverage Google’s Online Tools